Zettelkasten-Method/zettelkasten.de/content/overview/index.md

 <%# <!--ct: keep in sync with content/posts/2015/07/getting-started.txt --> %>

+* [How to Start a Zettelkasten When You Are Stuck in Theory](/posts/how-to-start-zettelkasten-when-stuck-in-theory/) -- a few simple steps to get you going, and a call to take this serious.
 * [How many Zettelkästen should I have?](/posts/how-many-zettelkasten/) The answer is, most likely, only one for the duration of your life.
 But there are exceptions to this rule.
 * [Don't use categories.](/posts/no-categories/) Use tags instead.
 * "What should my first note be?" -- [it doesn't matter.](/posts/your-first-note/) Just get started.